tbates/tbates.github.io/_posts/2000-12-20-base-Philosophy.markdown

 <a name="top"></a>

-<p style="text-align: center;">"Principles keep practice aligned with goals"</p>

-This package has one principle: make good modeling easier.
-We designed `umx` to be transparent and reproducible, to make basic work easy, and to make complex work manageable, so you can spend more time doing better science.
+I designed `umx` to be transparent and reproducible, to make basic work easy, and to make complex work manageable, so you can spend more time doing better science.

 `umx` provides a compact set of functions to support four core tasks: